 - Put together both mixtures into the large bowl.

 - Add more milk if the batter appears too thick or more flour if too thin, as acorn flour consistency may vary.
-The batter should be thin enough to pour, but not runny, as one might imagine.
+The batter should be thin enough to pour, but not runny.

 - Heat a non-stick frying pan over medium heat and add a knob of butter.